NextronSystems/thor-util-manual/usage/templates.rst

 Within this file, default parameters can be set in YAML form.

-These default parameters can be overridden with command line flags.
+These default parameters can be overwritten with command line flags.

 All global flags for THOR Util are supported in the configuration file.
 These flags can be shown with: